Performing Arts Colleges and Universities in the U.S.

 A major in theater immerses the student in a variety of liberal arts subjects as they relate back to the theater.
 Analysis of plays, the history of drama, cross-cultural, social and political studies is incorporated.
 A Bachelor of Fine Arts in Theater Studies (BFA) program is tailored to students who wish to pursue a career in the performing arts.
 Aspiring actors, directors and technical crew specialize in their crafts of choice.

 A Bachelor of Arts in Dance program is geared to more general studies, while the Dance Bachelor of Fine Arts is expressly for performers.
 Auditions are typically required for BFA programs.
 BFA in Dance programs immerse the student in numerous styles of dance and also other aspects of the arts, including acting and improvisation.
 A Bachelor of Arts in Music program provides a rounded liberal arts education with a central focus on music.
 Vocalists may be drawn to a major in opera, vocal performance or musical theater.
 Performing musicians will want to investigate programs suited to their instruments.
 Other programs focus more on the recording technology side of music production or on the business side.
 Coursework varies according to the student's major, but can include topics like:

 Master's Degree Programs

 A Master of Theater Studies program is suited to those interested in pursuing a teaching career in the performing arts.
-Course work focuses on mastering the technical side of theater performance.
+Coursework focuses on mastering the technical side of theater performance.
 A Master of Fine Arts in Dance program gives students the opportunity to work with accomplished choreographers and to gain valuable performance experience.
-Master of Arts in Music programs may be accredited by the National Association of Schools of Music (http://nasm.arts-accredit.org).
+Some Master of Arts in Music programs are accredited by the National Association of Schools of Music (http://nasm.arts-accredit.org).
+Coursework can include:

 Related to Performing Arts Universities